-An act of baseness, vileness or depravity which brings shame to the college and is in contradiction to the letter and spirit of the college's Code of Conduct, good citizenship and ethics is strictly prohibited. (probation, community service, suspension, fine, or expulsion.)
+An act of baseness, vileness, or depravity that brings shame to the college and is in contradiction to the letter and spirit of the college's Code of Conduct, good citizenship, and ethics is strictly prohibited. (probation, community service, suspension, fine, or expulsion.)